Wednesday, July 1, 2015

 Colton's Steak House & Grill

-We got off I-40 traveled through Spring Hill, Columbia, we stopped at CVS in Lawrenceburg, then home.
+We got off I-40, drove through Spring Hill and Columbia, stopped at CVS in Lawrenceburg, then headed home.

 Monday, June 29, 2015